Liouville hypersurfaces and connect sum cobordisms: Applications to the study of Dehn twists

-\begin{lemma} For $n=2,6$ the square of the generalized Dehn twist $\tau^{2}_{n}$ is isotopic to the identity mapping in $\text{Diff}^{+}(\disk^{*}S^{n},\partial\disk^{*}S^{n})$. \end{lemma}
+\begin{lemma} For $n=2,6$ the square of the generalized Dehn twist $\tau^{2}_{n}$ is isotopic to the identity mapping in $\Diff^{+}(\disk^{*}S^{n},\partial\disk^{*}S^{n})$. \end{lemma}

 \begin{proof} Our proof is lifted from \cite[Lemma 6.3]{Seidel2} where the case $n=2$ is established.
-The mechanism underlying the proof of \cite[Lemma 6.3]{Seidel2} is the existence of an (almost) complex structure on $S^{2}$.
-Our only contribution is the observation that $S^{6}$ also admits an almost complex structure as is determined by a cross product on the imaginary octonians.
-Thus we suppose that $S^{n}$ is a sphere equipped with an almost complex structure $J$.
+The mechanism underlying the proof is the existence of an almost complex structure on $S^{2}$.
+Our only contribution is the observation that $S^{6}$ also admits an almost complex structure which preserves the standard Riemannian metric as is determined by the cross product on the imaginary octonians.
+Thus we suppose that $S^{n}$ is a sphere equipped with an almost complex structure $J$ compatible with the standard round metric.

 Let $u\in S^{n}$.
 Then $J_{u}:T_{u}S^{n}\rightarrow T_{u}S^{n}$ determines an element $\mathfrak{j}_{u}$ of the Lie algebra $\mathfrak{so}(n+1)$ of $SO(n+1)$ as follows.
-Using the standard metric on $TS$ provided by the natural inclusion of $S^{n}$ into $\mathbb{R}^{n+1}$, identify the $(n-1)$-sphere of unit length vectors in $T_{u}S^{n}$ with the $(n-1)$-sphere of points in $S^{n}$ which are orthogonal to $u$ when considered as vectors in $\mathbb{R}^{n+1}$.
+Using the standard metric on $TS^{n}$ provided by the natural inclusion of $S^{n}$ into $\mathbb{R}^{n+1}$, identify the $(n-1)$-sphere of unit length vectors in $T_{u}S^{n}$ with the $(n-1)$-sphere of points in $S^{n}$ which are orthogonal to $u$ when considered as vectors in $\mathbb{R}^{n+1}$.
 In this way we can see that $J_{u}$ generates a circle subgroup of the subgroup of transformations in $SO(n+1)$ which fix the point $u$.
 Indeed, for each $\theta\in S^{1}=[0,2\pi]/\sim$ we can consider that map $e^{\theta\cdot J_{u}}:T_{u}S^{n}\rightarrow T_{u}S^{n}$ as a map $S^{n}\rightarrow S^{n}$ fixing $u$.
-Denote by $\mathfrak{j}_{u}\in\mathfrak{so}(n)$ the infinitesimal generator of this action.
+Denote by $\mathfrak{j}_{u}\in\mathfrak{so}(n+1)$ the infinitesimal generator of this action.

 Similarly, if $v\in T^{*}_{u}S^{n}$ is a non-zero cotangent vector then there is an associated vector $\mathfrak{v}_{u}\in \mathfrak{so}(n+1)$.
 Denote by $v^{*}$ the associated dual vector in $T_{u}S^{n}$, which we will consider as a vector in $\mathbb{R}^{n+1}$.
-Define $\mathfrak{v}_{u}$ to be the infinitesimal generator of the $SO(n+1)$-circle action on $S^{n}$ which rotates the oriented plane $\text{Span}(u,\frac{1}{\| v^{*} \|}v^{*})$ counterclockwise and fixes the orthogonal complement of this plane.
+Define $\mathfrak{v}_{u}$ to be the infinitesimal generator of the $SO(n+1)$-circle action on $S^{n}$ which rotates the oriented plane $\Span(u,\frac{1}{\| v^{*} \|}v^{*})$ counterclockwise and fixes the orthogonal complement of this plane.

 In the notation of Section \ref{Sec:DehnTwist}, we can use the above definitions to express the Dehn twist $\tau_{n}$ as

 for each pair $(u,v)$ satisfying $v\ne 0$.
 Here $f$ is the function described in Section \ref{Sec:DehnTwist}.
 For points of the form $(u,0)\in \disk^{*}S^{n}$, $\tau_{n}(u,0)=(-u,0)$.
 Using the above formula we can write